DionAlting/Icebreaker-frontend/README.md

 <br/>

 We are just four students of Codaisseur, as a part of final group project we matched to deliver a project based on socket-io in four days.
-The idea beihind this real time game app was inspired by an introduction game students play on the first day of Codaisseur bootcamp in order to **break the Ice**.
+The idea behind this real time game app was inspired by an introduction game students play on the first day of the Codaisseur bootcamp in order to **Break the ice**.

 You can go straight to our website [Ice-Breaker](https://ice-breaker.netlify.app/).